Khajuraho "the Temples of Love": There

 use by yogis.
 In the 1830s the temples were thus rediscovered by the global

-The walls of all Khajuraho temples are luxuriantly decorated with art carved sculptures.
+The temples of Khajuraho are luxuriantly decorated with beautifully carved sculptures.

-Whilst Khajuraho temples are famous for their sex art,
+Although temples of Khajuraho are famed for their sexual art,

 most sexual images are in proportional balance with the non-